AlignmentResearch/tuned-lens/.github/ISSUE_TEMPLATE/bug_report.md

 **To Reproduce**
 Steps to reproduce the behavior:
-1. When I launch the docker file
+1. When I launch the Docker file
 2. And then I run this command
 3. I get the following weird thing